15 Nighttime Habits That Are Ruining Your Skin, Dermatologists Say

-For a gorgeous glow when you get up in the morning, avoid these bad bedtime skin habits.
+For a gorgeous glow from the moment you wake up, avoid these bedtime skin habits.

 Not washing your face

-The number one skin sin is simply going to bed without giving your face a good wash.
-“Even if you do not wear makeup you should wash your face nightly,” says Desmond Shipp, MD, a dermatologist at The Ohio State University Wexner Medical Center.
-“Your skin is going through a repairing and rebuilding phase during the nighttime and debris such as dust, smoke, and skin care products can clog your pores leading to worsening acne.”
-Find out the 17 skin care tips that dermatologists use themselves.
+Desmond Shipp, MD, a dermatologist and clinical assistant professor at The Ohio State University Wexner Medical Center, suggests one major skin sin is simply going to bed without giving your face a good washing.
+“Even if you do not wear makeup you should wash your face nightly,” Dr. Shipp says, adding: “Your skin is going through a repairing and rebuilding phase during the nighttime and debris such as dust, smoke, and skin care products can clog your pores leading to worsening acne.”

 Skimping on sleep

-There is really such a thing as beauty sleep—and getting less than six hours of snooze time at night gives your skin less time to repair itself—which can lead to more wrinkles, an ashy complexion, and those dark circles under your eyes.
+There really is such thing as beauty sleep—and getting less than six hours of it at night gives your skin less time to repair itself.
+The National Sleep Foundation says too little sleep can lead to more wrinkles, an ashy complexion, and those dark circles under your eyes.

 Not changing your pillowcases regularly

-Sleeping on the same pillowcase night after night could expose your skin to some pretty nasty stuff, such as bacteria, sloughed-off skin, and sweat, contaminate it.
-Dr. Shipp recommends changing your pillowcase at least weekly—more often if you’re acne prone.
-Discover the worst skin care advice dermatologists hear.
+Sleeping on the same pillowcase night after night could expose your skin to some pretty nasty stuff, such as bacteria, sloughed-off skin, and sweat.

 Leaving on your makeup

-While dermatologists always stress that washing your face before bed is a must-do, they’re especially adamant about clearing off every trace of makeup every night.
+While many dermatologists stress that washing your face before bed is a must, some are equally adamant about clearing off every trace of makeup.
 “You should never sleep with makeup on your skin,” Dr. Shipp says.
 “You’re essentially setting yourself up for an acne eruption.”

 Moisturizer helps every skin type—not just people with dry or aging skin.
 If you have oily or acne-prone skin, look for a formulation that’s made for you—some formulations contain ingredients that can help you battle acne and keep your skin looking dewy.
-Learn how to use moisturizer the right way.
+(Here’s how to use moisturizer the right way.)

 Using a plain old cotton pillowcase

-Dry air—whether in arid desert climates or the heated air in a house once cold weather hits—can really do a number on your skin.
-Dermatologists recommend putting a humidifier in your bedroom to make it easier for your skin to maintain its moisture levels.
-Here are more tips on how to fight dry skin in the cold weather.
+Dry air—whether in an arid desert climate or heat in a house during the chilly months—can do a number on your skin.
+Some dermatologists recommend putting a humidifier in your bedroom to make it easier for your skin to maintain its moisture levels.
+(Here are more tips on how to fight dry skin in the cold weather.)

 Keeping the room too warm

-A cozy bedroom could be bad for your skin health—and your sleep quality.
+On that note, a bedroom that’s overheated often isn’t great for your skin—nor for your sleep quality.
 “Studies show that the body rests better at lower temperatures,” Svendsen says.
 “Keep your room temperature cool in the evening—don’t you get the best sleep on a cool fall night?”

 Trying to get your vitamins through your cream

-While vitamin C can be helpful when applied to the skin, vitamin B isn’t quite as effective.
-“Many forms of vitamin B (like B12) can only be absorbed in the small intestine, so no matter how much is loaded into your moisturizer or serum, it’s not going to make a difference,” Dr. Shah says.
+While vitamin C can be helpful when applied to the skin (such as in a vitamin C serum), Dr. Shah says vitamin B isn’t quite as effective.
+“Many forms of vitamin B (like B12) can only be absorbed in the small intestine—so no matter how much is loaded into your moisturizer or serum, it’s not going to make a difference,” Dr. Shah says.
 “Vitamins like niacin (vitamin B3) can have an effect on the skin’s texture and color, but your skin can’t absorb them.
 If you really want to tap into the power of vitamin B to improve your skin’s glow and appearance, stick to eating leafy greens like spinach, asparagus, beans, and peas.”
-Uncover the signs that your skin care products are bad for your skin.

 Forgetting to moisturize your lips